fuzzylogicxx/fuzzylogic/posts/to-delete-something-use-a-form-rather-than-a-link.md

 > Hyperlinks… are links to other resources that… cause the user agent to navigate to those resources, e.g. to visit them in a browser or download them.

-And [as Dan goes on to say](https://discuss.hotwired.dev/t/destroy-record-in-turbo-frame/2731/8) links that’s why links make a GET request.
+And [as Dan goes on to say](https://discuss.hotwired.dev/t/destroy-record-in-turbo-frame/2731/8) that’s why links make a GET request.
 > A GET request is a visit, it says “show me this” and it’s idempotent.
 When you make the same request it’ll show the same thing.

-If on the other hand you want a control that does something (in this case requst an entity to be deleted) then the appropriate HTML element is a form.
+If on the other hand you want a control that performs an action (in this case request an entity to be deleted) then the appropriate HTML element is usually a button, and in this case a submit button within a form.

 Relatedly, Jeremy Keith previously wrote about how to use request methods properly in his excellent post [Get safe](https://adactio.com/journal/17768).